‘The Australian War Memorial is still doing well out of arms manufacturers – how well, we don’t quite know’, Honest History, 30 November 2017 updated

 It is still possible to put together the following table showing six arms companies who donated to the Memorial in 2016-17.
 Most have been donors for a while; the Memorial’s theatre has for some years been called the BAE Systems Theatre.
 In 2015, Memorial Director Brendan Nelson was quoted as saying ‘hiring out function rooms and support from private industry enabled the memorial to do important work such as the creation of its Afghanistan exhibition’.
 (Boeing gave $500 000 for the Afghanistan exhibition.)
 More recently, the Director told John Menadue: ‘We regard it as entirely appropriate that defence contractors support the Memorial in its mission’.

 The companies listed below are by value of sales the five largest arms companies in the world and the eleventh largest, which says something for the Memorial’s skills in targeting donors, or these companies’ skills in identifying worthy causes – or both.
 Or perhaps it is simply an example of what we have called previously the ‘military-industrial-commemorative complex’.
 From the point of view of the companies, this plays out as: sell lots of kit to the military and their political masters, donate a nominal amount to a commemorative institution such as the Memorial, run some other community-oriented programs, make sure the fact of the donations and community schemes are widely publicised where it counts, sell more kit to the forces, and so on it goes.

-Top arms producing and military services companies in the world, 2015 (all of them donors to the Australian War Memorial in 2016-17)
+Top arms producing and military services companies in the world, 2016 (all of them donors to the Australian War Memorial in recent years)

 * David Stephens is Honest History’s secretary, the editor of the Honest History website, and co-editor with Alison Broinowski of The Honest History Book.